Accelerating and enabling convergence of nonlinear solvers for Navier-Stokes equations by continuous data assimilation: Conclusions

 For future work, we will apply our analysis techniques of this paper, together with $\mu=\infty$, to CDA applied to fully discretized time dependent PDEs and other steady PDEs.
 This work is underway, and already showing very promising results.
 A second future direction is exploring the relationship between the CDA-Picard results and nonsingular steady NSE solutions.
-That is, we have proven that if $\sqrt{2C_I} H^{1/2}\alpha<1$, then CDA-Picard is globally convergent to the steady NSE solution that also agrees with the measurement data (which is known to be unique \cite{L23}).
-Hence if $H$ is small enough, then there can be only 1 steady NSE solution that satisfies the finite number of measurement values, even when the steady NSE has multiple solutions.
+That is, we have proven that if $\sqrt{ {\sqrt{2}}C_I} H^{1/2}\alpha<1$, then CDA-Picard is globally convergent to the steady NSE solution that also agrees with the measurement data (which is known to be unique \cite{L23}).
+Hence if $H$ is small enough, then there can be only 1 steady NSE solution that satisfies the finite number of measurement values, even when the steady NSE has multiple solutions. { Lastly, we plan to look deeper into a more precise condition on $H$ that will provide convergence of CDA-Picard when Picard fails.
+As mentioned above, there is a significant gap between the sufficient conditions for convergence of CDA-Picard provided by the theory and what the numerical tests show is necessary.}